');

 About Burton, MI

-Burton is a mid-sized city in Michigan with a population of 29,529 residents.
-The median household income is $57,767 per year, which is near the national average.
-The median age in Burton is 42.5 years.
+Burton is a mid-sized city located in Michigan with a population of 29,529 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,767 per year, which is 23% below the national median of $75,149.
+The median age of 42.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Burton Ranks in Michigan